airplanemodes/airdocs-python/README.md

 # Introduction

-> An awesome project.
+> An awesome project with simple navigation.

-The Python documentation that feels like an air and really easy to navigate through it.
+The Python documentation that feels like an air.

 ### Installation